aatuh/recsys/docs/overview.md

 1. **Start here:** `docs/business_overview.md` for the product story and rollout expectations.
 2. **Learn the language:** Skim `docs/concepts_and_metrics.md` to decode ALS/MMR/coverage, then keep it nearby for guardrail reviews.
    _Local stack note: commands such as `make scenario-suite` assume you cloned the repo; hosted API users can skip them._
 3. **Plan guardrail reviews:** Coordinate with engineering on the scenario suite (`make scenario-suite`) and quality evaluations.
-Expect to hear about S7 (starter profile), coverage, long-tail share, and segment lifts—each defined in `docs/concepts_and_metrics.md`.
+Expect to hear about starter-profile guardrails, coverage, long-tail share, and segment lifts—each defined in `docs/concepts_and_metrics.md`.
 4. **Campaign overrides:** Merchandising teams use `/v1/admin/rules` & `/v1/admin/manual_overrides`. `docs/rules_runbook.md` explains precedence, telemetry, and audit expectations.
 5. **Audit & reporting:** Decision traces (`/v1/audit/decisions`) provide “why” evidence for VIP reviews.
 Business stakeholders should know how to request/export these traces.